 The Economics syllabus for class 12 is different from what you have studied before.
 The CBSE Class 12 Economics Syllabus introduces you to the higher level topics of the real-life economic system at a national level.
 CBSE has designed the higher secondary curriculum of CBSE to help you in further studies for professional courses like Chartered Accountancy.

 Every year CBSE revises and updates the syllabus.
 For the 2023-24 session as well, CBSE has made changes in the syllabus.
 The new CBSE class 12 Economics syllabus is available for you on CA Wizard.
 You can also get the syllabus of other subjects.
 This year, CBSE has included some topics in Economics syllabus.

 You can download the revised syllabus from below.
 CBSE has ensured that the syllabus change makes minimal to no impact on the students who will study Economics in their higher education programs.

-CA Wizard provides class 12th students with the latest updates related to their exams.
+CA Wizard provides class 12th students with the latest updates related to their exams and their best team has also created a list of best 12th commerce classes after the research.
 We also help students who want to know more about the best career options for them.
 Chartered Accountants’ demand is on the rise, which has made CA one of the best career options after 12th.
 You can get complete information about the ICAI’s CA course on CA Wizard.